GooldenApple/vvs-nordstrom/README.md

 ## Testing

 Testing was conducted throughout the development process using both manual and automated methods to ensure functionality, responsiveness, and accessibility.
-Below are the results from validator tools, Lighthouse audits, manual feature testing, and user story testing.
+Below are the results from validator tools, Lighthouse audits, NVDA screen reader, manual feature testing, and user story testing.

 ---